biojava/biojava.github.io/_wikis/SVN_to_GIT_Migration.md

 The SVN repository used SVN 1.4, which does not store information about merges.
-This made it extremely difficult to deal with the major refactoring that occurred as part of the [Maven Migration](BioJava:MavenMigration "wikilink").
+This made it extremely difficult to deal with the major refactoring that occurred as part of the [Maven Migration](/wikis/BioJava:MavenMigration "wikilink").
 Another problem was that a number of branches don't contain the full trunk (only a single project), and git lacks a mechanism to deal with partial checkouts.
 As a result, no history prior to September 2009 (r7227) was migrated to Git.